Editor’s Note: This article was originally posted in 2021. It was updated in 2022.

 You may be surprised to learn that your website is no longer the most important tool in your digital toolbox.

 That’s right.
 Generating web traffic isn’t the end-all-be-all you believe it to be.
-It’s important, no doubt, but there’s another tool that carries even more weight these days — Google My Business (GMB).
+It’s important, no doubt, but there’s another tool that carries even more weight these days — Google Business Profile (GBP).

-The goal of this article is to explain why it is so important for local businesses to utilize Google My Business.
-You’ll learn about how GMB impacts website traffic, as well as features of the platform designed to assist buyers.
+The goal of this article is to explain why it is so important for local businesses to utilize Google Business Profile.
+You’ll learn about how GBP impacts website traffic, as well as features of the platform designed to assist buyers.

-Read on to learn how to harness the power of Google My Business to increase your revenue.
+Read on to learn how to harness the power of Google Business Profile to increase your revenue.

-Why Google My Business Has Increased in Importance
+Why Google Business Profile Has Increased in Importance

 Google has taken a seat at the table by stealing the thunder of the websites listed on its platform.
 In the past, a Google search would display the organic listings front and center in the form of hyperlinks to relevant websites.
 But now, search results look much different.
 Here’s an example: